-- 3. The design lamp power density is calculated by adding the maximum power ratings of all the permanently wired lamps in a space and dividing this sum by the area of the space. - 4.
+- The design lamp power density is calculated by adding the maximum power ratings of all the permanently wired lamps in a space and dividing this sum by the area of the space. - 4.
 The design illumination power density is calculated by adding the illumination power load for each space and dividing this sum by the area of the space. - Control device adjustment factors in (b) are only applied to the illumination power density, not the design illumination power density. - 5.
 To comply with (a), the design lamp power density or design illumination power density must be less than or equal to the allowance. - 6.
-Trading of allowances between (a)(i), (ii) and (iii) is not permitted. - 7. (a)(ii) includes outdoor living spaces such as verandahs, balconies, patios, alfresco spaces or the like that are attached to a Class 1 building. - (d) Halogen lamps must be separately switched from fluorescent lamps. - (e) Artificial lighting around the perimeter of a building must- - (i) be controlled by a daylight sensor; or - (ii) have an average light source efficacy of not less than 40 Lumens/W.
+Trading of allowances between (a)(i), (ii) and (iii) is not permitted. - 7. (a)(ii) includes outdoor living spaces such as verandahs, balconies, patios, alfresco spaces or the like that are attached to a Class 1 building. - 8.
+The artificial lighting requirements in 3.12.5.5 are to be read in conjunction with the artificial lighting requirements in 3.8.4.3. - (d) Halogen lamps must be separately switched from fluorescent lamps. - (e) Artificial lighting around the perimeter of a building must- - (i) be controlled by a daylight sensor; or - (ii) have an average light source efficacy of not less than 40 Lumens/W.